All About Major Highways in the UAE

 E66 or Dubai-Al Ain Road

-Now named as Tahnoun Bin Mohammed Al Nahyan Road, E66 route is more commonly referred to as Dubai-Al Ain road.
-The route starts at Wafi Mall junction in Dubai and ends close to Al Hili area in Al Ain.
-The road serves a s part of the Dubai-Al Ain bus route as well.
+The E66 route is more commonly referred to as the Dubai-Al Ain road.
+The route starts at Wafi Mall junction in Dubai and ends close to the Al Hili area in Al Ain.
+The road serves as a famous highway in the UAE, offering easy accessibility to the Dubai public transport network within the city and inter-emirate commutes.

-For more information on travelling across the region, stay tuned to the UAE’s top auto blog.
+For more updates on commuting and travelling around, stay tuned to the UAE’s top auto blog.